ZupIT/beagle-docs/Settings/content/en/docs/Resources/Component's Positioning/Flex Wrap.md

 ###  **Wrap**

-A break line will occur and the rightmost items will drop one line:
+A break line will occur and the items positioned on the right will be moved to the below line:

 ![](https://lh4.googleusercontent.com/m_ZGUdUGHgmiRuAoSoda4-2hn8kEoUuNMXOlphge-WPWGG_56O6ds2x89coUVpm5QpTV1aRiS9iDVzLatuf-OFeTxTwPBhPcpItGO5VjqfZeYHFtbosdW_9pWGPKX-5pUOxI-qF7)